Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: Proof of concept for future synchrotron analysis

 Using \texttt{gpempy}, we computed the intensity and polarization maps corresponding to the Galactic synchrotron emission in the two cases presented above.
 We show them in Fig.~\ref{fig:SYNCmaps}.
 In that figure we also show the position angles of the polarization vectors deduced from the Stokes $Q$ and $U$ parameters.
 The maps obtained from the two GMF look very similar.
-In pixel space, the relative difference of the intensity exceeds the ten per cent threshold for only five per cent of the sky.
-The relative difference of the polarization degree (not shown) exceeds the ten per cent threshold for less than one per cent of the sky.
+In pixel space, the relative difference of the intensity exceeds the ten percent threshold for only five percent of the sky.
+The relative difference of the polarization degree (not shown) exceeds the ten percent threshold for less than one percent of the sky.
 The agreement in the polarization position angle is also remarkable as also inferred from Fig.~\ref{fig:SYNCmaps-histDPPA} where we show the histogram of the acute angles (Eq.~\ref{eq:DPPA}) between the polarization vectors corresponding to the two realizations of the synchrotron sky.
 It shows that the position angles agree at the 3 degree level almost for 95\% of the lines of sight.

-From these results we conclude that the GMF model reconstructed from the Galactic thermal dust emission analysis, even in the worst case, can be used at low frequency as an input, i.e. a prior, to model the Galactic synchrotron emission and obtain constraints on the population of relativistic electrons.
-In this section we thus finally validated on a toy model the overall methodology proposed in Sect.~\ref{sec:Methodo} with which we intend to provide stringent constraints on the GMF from polarized Galactic emission.
+From these results, we conclude that the GMF model reconstructed from the Galactic thermal dust emission analysis, even when using an oversimplified model for the dust density distribution, can be used at lower frequencies as an input, that is, a prior, to model the Galactic synchrotron emission and obtain constraints on the population of relativistic electrons.
+This constitutes a proof of concept of the overall methodology proposed in Sect.~\ref{sec:Methodo}.
+Full validation and application of this methodology will be presented elsewhere.